vnphanquang/static-tree/api/docs/static-tree.tnodeinternalapi.md

 ## TNodeInternalApi interface

-The proxy api intended for internal or advanced use
+The proxy api intended for internal or advanced use Refer to [TNode](./static-tree.tnode.md) for documentation of each method.

 <b>Signature:</b>